LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### [1] Write a Python script
 Apply the access permission policy to the S3 bucket `24188516-cloudstorage` in the last lab to allow only your username to access the bucket.
 The following code means to create a statement with user defined **Sid**, that **DENY** actions which are all **s3.*** actions to access resources in ``arn:aws:s3:::24188516-cloudstorage/*``, meaning all files under `24188516-cloudstorage` bucket, if the requesting user **aws:username** is not `24188516@student.uwa.edu.au`

-The bucket policy as a JSON document:
+The bucket policy as a JSON document, **Version** is the policy language recognized by AWS so we should keep it as `"2012-10-17"`, the **Statement** wraps our policy inside.
 ```
 # bucketpolicy.json
 {